COSC381-2025Winter/lab13-sprint-expensetracker1-0/README.md

 ## Deployment

+Deployment in this lab refers to packaging your project and uploading it to test.pypi.org.

 1. Create and activate a new virtual environment.
 2. Install the package in the virtual environment with this command:
     ```bash
-    python3 -m pip install --index-url https://test.pypi.org/simple/ --no-deps lab13_Expense_tracker_W381 --upgrade
+    python3 -m pip install --index-url https://test.pypi.org/simple/ --no-deps lab13_Expense_t
+    ```
+3. After installation, run the program:
+    ```bash
+    python3 main.py
+    streamlit run app.py
     ```